 The California Prison Industry Authority (CALPIA) Career Technical Education (CTE) program is the first of its kind in the nation to partner an incarcerated individual rehabilitation program with trade unions, non-profit organizations, public entities, and private companies to meet the rehabilitative needs of incarcerated individuals.
-To date, the CALPIA CTE program is one the most effective correctional rehabilitation programs in California.
+To date, the CALPIA CTE program is one of the most effective correctional rehabilitation programs in California.
 By three years after release, only 9.5 percent of CALPIA CTE participants had been returned to custody.

 The CALPIA CTE program provides incarcerated individuals productive work and training opportunities in which they receive accredited certifications.
 The program benefits incarcerated individuals, enhances public safety, and provides savings to the State.

 The CALPIA CTE program was established in 2006.
 The program began as a pre-apprenticeship program with instruction being administered by journeyman instructors under contract from local trade unions representing Carpentry, Construction Labor, and Iron Working.
 Partnerships include: Northern California Carpenters Regional Council, Construction and General Laborers Local 185, Iron Workers Local 118, Southwest Regional Council Carpenters Local 944, and Southern California Laborers Local 783.